If it's gotta go, it's gotta go!

 Tooth extraction is a common dental procedure where a tooth is removed from the mouth.

-Tooth extractions may be necessary due to severe tooth decay or infection, tooth damage due to breakage, severe gum disease, impacted wisdom teeth, to make space for orthodontic treatment, or during childhood, when baby teeth don’t fall out quickly enough to create space for emerging adult teeth.
+Tooth extractions may be necessary due to severe tooth decay or infection, tooth damage due to breakage, severe gum disease, impacted wisdom teeth or during childhood, when baby teeth don’t fall out quickly enough to create space for emerging adult teeth.

 Reasons for Tooth Extractions

 Here are some of the common reasons for tooth extraction:

 Preparation for orthodontia: Preparation for braces and retainers usually involves pulling one tooth or a few teeth.